ayush4ise/AMLBS/Asgn1_21IM30005/README.md

 This command will install all the necessary dependencies listed in the ```requirements.txt``` file.

 ### Project Structure
-Make sure the zip folder heart_disease_prediction is located in the same directory as the notebook assignment1.
+Make sure the folder labeled ```data``` is located in the same directory as the notebook assignment2.
 The folder structure should look like this:

-Asgn1_21IM30005/
+Asgn2_21IM30005/
-    ├── assignment1.ipynb
+    ├── assignment2.ipynb
-    ├── heart_disease_prediction/
+    ├── data/
     │   ├── ...
     │   └── ...
     └── requirements.txt

 ### Running the Code
-Once you have installed the required libraries and organized your project structure as described above, you can run the code by opening the ```assignment1.ipynb``` notebook in a Jupyter Notebook environment or any Python IDE of your choice.
+Once you have installed the required libraries and organized your project structure as described above, you can run the code by opening the ```assignment2.ipynb``` notebook in a Jupyter Notebook environment or any Python IDE of your choice.

-The zip folder ```heart_disease_prediction.zip``` should be in the same directory as the notebook ```assignment1.ipynb```